aireytf/Console-Finances-C4/README.md

 - The net total amount of Profit/Losses over the entire period.

 - The average of the changes in Profit/Losses over the entire period.
-- You will need to track what the total change in Profit/Losses are from month to month and then find the average.
+- Track the total change in Profit/Losses from month to month and then find the average.
 - (Total/(Number of months - 1))

 - The greatest increase in Profit/Losses (date and difference in the amounts) over the entire period.